qub3s/nlp_2025_NiceLovablePeople/README.md

 ## Results Part 1
 For the baselines we reached the following results with the described hyperparameters and metrics.
+We noticed that the results changed from run to run even if the hyperparameters were not changed.
+We therefore assume that something with the seed is not working.

 ### Stanford Sentiment Treebank (SST) - Sentiment analysis
 **Hyperparameters:**